This article describes Scope Control in a practical way. After reading you will understand the basics of this powerful project management tool.

 There are a number of focus areas that can help to review changes correctly:

-- Updates Project Scope Statement – after the changes have been approved, the Project Scope Statement needs to be updated so that possible future changes can be evaluated right away.
+After the changes have been approved, the Project Scope Statement needs to be updated so that possible future changes can be evaluated right away.

-- Updates WBS dictionary – the WBS dictionary needs to be in line with other planning records in which all approved changes have been documented.
+the WBS dictionary needs to be in line with other planning records in which all approved changes have been documented.

-- Updates foundation of scope – the foundation needs to be updated because it comes back in every aspect of the project’s management, including cost predictions and schedules.
+The foundation needs to be updated because it comes back in every aspect of the project’s management, including cost predictions and schedules.

-- Integrated Change Control – it’s important to properly handle scope control changes.
+It’s important to properly handle scope control changes.
 Integrated Change Control specifies how the changes should be handled and executed.

-- Corrective actions – some changes arise from problems with project performance.
+Some changes arise from problems with project performance.
 After these have been identified, corrective action is required to get the project back on track.

-- Updates database – by documenting reasons for deviations and corrective action in this database, the manager can help prevent similar situations from occurring during future projects.
+By documenting reasons for deviations and corrective action in this database, the manager can help prevent similar situations from occurring during future projects.

-- Updates project management plan – the project management plan will need to be revised if changes influence the basic documents.
+The project management plan will need to be revised if changes influence the basic documents.
 These changes will need to be tracked by the Integrated Change Control.

 A proper balance between project and proces scope is crucial for Scope Control.
 It’s therefore necessary to critically evaluate all phases of project management and the balance needs to be constantly monitored.
 On the one hand, Scope Control monitors the changes in the scope of a project and, on the other hand, every change needs to be properly described in an integrated Change Control Process.
 Every change in scope influences the operational structure.